 Day 1 Total: $226

 a.m – The party was a success!
 I’m so happy everyone got to meet baby, but now it’s back to our regular schedule which means grocery shopping for me.
 We still have lots of food leftover from the party, so today’s grocery list will be light.
 I spend $25 at Aldi on fresh fruit and snacks for work.
 Then it’s back to Walmart where I spend $114.
 I’m annoyed my total for Walmart is high because I only purchased 11 items.
 I blame my husband’s headlamp that he needed for work.
 That’s an item I never thought I’d purchase.
-Between both grocery stores, I spend $139.
+I hear my friends have been using walmart promo codes to get money off their groceries – maybe I should start doing that!
+Between both grocery stores, I spend $139 (now I know it could’ve been less with a promo code this has really bummed me out).

 p.m. – During the Sip and See, the bench I was so excited about in Money Diary #1, cracked and split.
 I’m bummed and annoyed that I have to pack up and return that massive thing, but at least I’ll have $146 returning to me.